pablomatgar/Petfy/README.md

 ```

 ```
-open a new tab in terminal for mongo instance and type
+open a new tab in a terminal for mongo instance and type

 mongod
 ```